SpinningWing Logo

 Sideslip

 Helicopter tail rotors produce lateral thrust, pushing the helicopter left or right.
 If the helicopter's main rotor spins counterclockwise (viewed from above), the tail rotor pushes it to the right.
 Hence, if the helicopter's nose is pointed north, it actually flies slightly east of north.
 In other words, the net air velocity is actually not straight into the nose but slightly "into the pilot's right ear."
-The angle between the direction the helicopter is facing—it's heading—and the angle it's actually flying—it's track—is called the sideslip angle.
+The angle between the direction the helicopter is facing—it's heading—and the angle it's flying—it's track—is called the sideslip angle.

 Sideslip is small at high speed because a small sideslip angle produces a large leftward aerodynamic force on the fuselage, countering the right tail rotor thrust.
 At lower speeds, sideslip can exceed 10 degrees (the air doesn't push the fuselage left as much).
 To counter this, pilots often fly the helicopter with a small amount of roll (left wing down).
 This allows gravity to counter tail rotor thrust and keep the chopper flying "straight."